aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 In the create_push_to_atlas.py a user can create a dataset, field and data quality rule entity and push it to atlas.
 He can create a relationship between the field and dataset.
 I will explain how to do it with an example.

-1.First we define the attributes for each instance Define the attributes for the dataset instance
+1. Define the attributes for each instance

+Define the attributes for the dataset instance

  .. code-block:: python